………………Mold, mold, mold…

 7. Clean with Products that Prohibit Mold Growth

-Basements, bathrooms, kitchens, and laundry rooms have the highest potential for mildew and mold growth because of the amount of moisture in these areas.
-Minimizing moisture with regular cleaning can limit the amount of mold spores and therefore help prevent mold growth.
+Bathrooms, kitchens, and laundry rooms have the highest potential for mildew and mold growth because of the amount of moisture in these areas.
+Minimizing moisture with regular cleaning can limit the number of mold spores and therefore help prevent mold growth.

 8. Keep Mold off House Plants